dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 ### Releases (versions)

 `Debian` has been know to be a very stable Operating System. `Debian` is available in 3 different releases.
-A stable version, a testing version, and a unstable version (called `Sid`).
+A `stable` version, a `testing` version, and an `unstable` version (called `Sid`).
 The names of the different releases come from the `Toy Story` animation movies.

-The stable version, like the name say it, is very stable, however, the packages (applications and libraries) are older than a normal user would expect.
-A stable version is release once in a while and the packages arent updated anymore.
+The `stable` version, like the name say it, is very stable, however, the packages (applications and libraries) are older than a normal user would expect.
+A stable version is release once in a while and the packages aren't updated anymore.
 Except for security patches.
-But you won't never get new features on a stable version once it is release.
+But you will never get new features on a stable version once it is release.

 The testing version, like the name say it, is a testing version.

 ## Installing Debian

 You can install `Debian` on different ways.
-Starting from a CD, DVD, iso image, usb key, with PXE boots and so on.
+Starting from a `CD`, `DVD`, `iso image`, `usb` key, with `PXE` boots and so on.

 These days, with a big internet line, it's common to use the `netinst` method.
-Which is by using a little iso image.
-That iso image you can burn to a CD and from there boot up your computer.
-The particularity of the `netinst` method is that the iso image is very small.
+Which is by using a little `iso` image.
+That `iso` image you can burn to a CD and from there boot up your computer.
+The particularity of the `netinst` method is that the `iso` image is very small.
 The iso image contains the bare minimum to install a system.
 The additional software, if selected during the installation, will be downloaded and then installed on your computer.

 ### Migrating from stable to testing release